 For details of Evidence of Identity (EOI) requirements see evidence of identity for documentary (paper) transactions.
 For more information about exporter responsibilities when completing export declarations see Exporter obligations and reporting requirements.

 Lodging export declarations

 Export declarations may be lodged at Customs counters.
-Alternatively, exporters may use couriers to lodge declarations at specified Customs counters when prior approval from Customs has been granted (see Courier section below).
+Alternatively, exporters may use couriers to lodge declarations at specified Customs counters when prior approval from ACBPS has been granted (see Courier section below).

 Amendments or withdrawals to original lodgements of export declarations can be faxed or mailed to a designated Customs office in your State/Territory.
 For a full contact list, view the client service contacts page.
 Amendments or withdrawals can also be accepted at Customs counters

 Amendments or withdrawals do not require EOI where they relate directly to the original lodgement.
 Exporters (or their agents) need to quote the Customs file reference number allocated to the original lodgement.